 Must-have features to comply with app store standards

-To enable smooth watching from a 3-4 meter distance that is typical for TVs, you have to get into the ins and outs of CSS style libraries and implement them in the optimal way.
-Also, TVs have blinking and backlight bleeding problems.
-To address this, pay particular attention to color usage — avoiding pure black and white — and accurately distribute the content across the screen.
-Font size is another tricky thing: it should be well-read for viewers, no matter if they watch TV within one meter or at a longer distance.
+To enable smooth watching from a 3-4 meter distance, which is typical for TVs, you have to get into the ins and outs of CSS style libraries and implement them optimally.
+Also, TV screens differ from mobile and desktop displays — they often have higher contrast, backlight bleeding issues, and motion blur.
+To address this, pay particular attention to color usage — avoiding pure black and white — and accurately distributing content across the screen to reduce strain on the eyes.

 Ensuring frictionless navigation is another must.
-In Smart TV development, it usually means avoiding drop-down menus, prioritizing lists and smooth transitions between pages, and building an intuitive back button.
-Remote controls should also be easy to configure and navigate — so that even complex commands could be completed by users with a minimum number of clicks and the best navigation pathways across menu items.
+In Smart TV development, this usually means avoiding drop-down menus, prioritizing lists and smooth transitions between pages, and building an intuitive back button.
+Since TVs rely on remote controls, navigation should be structured so that even first-time users can intuitively move across the interface.

 UX features to engage TV viewers